CFRM-FM: Expanding horizons

 In 2014, Craig Timmermans filed an application with the CRTC to add a second sister station at 103.1 FM.
 If the new station is approved as requested, it will take over CFRM's current country format, while CFRM will reformat as a pop and dance station.
 The new station was approved on April 1, 2015, as CHAW-FM, with 100.7 becoming Glow 100.

-On April 1, 2016 at 12:00 PM, the country station moved to CHAW-FM and CFRM become Glow 100 with a top 40/dance format.
+On April 1, 2016, at 12:00 PM, the country station moved to CHAW-FM and CFRM become Glow 100 with a top 40/dance format.
 The first song to be played on "Glow" was "Cake by the Ocean" by DNCE.

 In June 2019, the station was rebranded as Hits 100.
+The station later switched to an adult hits variety format playing a mix of rock, pop, top 40, hot ac, soft ac, dance, R&B and more with its slogan 80s, 90s and Everything, which also plays some current top 40 hits.

 Station owners Craig and Kelly "KT" Timmermans are also producers of the Manitoulin Country Fest, a local country music festival staged each August.

-In 2020, it was announced that both CFRM-FM and CHAW-FM would move their in new studios at 1 Radio Street in Little Current.
+In 2020, it was announced that both CFRM-FM and CHAW-FM would move into their new studios at 1 Radio Rd, Off of Habour View Rd, PO Box 871 Little Current, Ontario P0P 1K0.